 Commissions, Partnerships, Residencies

-Through commissions and residencies, White Box Theatre engages in partnerships with universities, cultural organizations, museums, and schools in order to respond to questions and, interpret communities, collections, and ideas.
-White Box Theatre uses an interdisciplinary, and inter-generational methodology to research, response, and presentation that eengagesi academics, content experts, artists, students, youth, and community members around questions worth asking.
-White Box Theatre will partner in all aspects of program production, including: grant writing, hiring, project management, project/performance creation, and implementation.
+Through commissions and residencies, White Box Theatre engages in partnerships with universities, cultural organizations, museums, and schools in order to respond to questions and interpret communities, collections, and ideas.
+White Box Theatre uses an interdisciplinary and intergenerational methodology to research, response, and presentation that engages academics, content experts, artists, students, youth, and community members around questions worth asking.
+White Box Theatre will partner in all aspects of program production, including grant writing, hiring, project management, project/performance creation, and implementation.
 White Box Theatre has a wide range of relationships with artists, universities, cultural organizations, and community groups to aid in the facilitation of program development and implementation.

 In addition to creating full programming, White Box Theatre offers consultation, dramaturgy, development workshops, lectures, and presentations to individuals and organizations seeking to design and implement an interdisciplinary approach to research and inquiry into a creative process.

 White Box Theatre creates performance and installation work combined with educational/community outreach programming.
 White Box Theatre can serve as either the primary Creator (performing all writing, direction, choreography design, and building) or as a Core Collaborator (partnering in dramaturgy, design, building, and choreography).

 In fall 2018, White Box Theatre was involved in the early stages of collaborative conversation with Maine-based artist Marty Pottenger, who was creating a performance about the climate crisis.
 As part of this project, I was asked to consider designing and building a life-sized North Atlantic Right Whale puppet.
 I mulled the challenge, studied the whale, and began to think about the construction of the body and its metaphoric, poetic potential.